SkorczanFFF/tibia-key-presser/readme.md

   The key pressing script can be easily started or stopped with intuitive buttons.
 Once started, the defined keys will be automatically pressed with the set delays.

 - **Connects to the Tibia window**
   The application automatically detects the Tibia game window and sends key presses directly to it.
-When window is properly found, window name will change to "Tibia Key Presser - YOUR CHAR NAME"
+When Tibia is properly found, window name will change to **"Tibia Key Presser - YOUR CHAR NAME"**

 - **Visual feedback**
   The application provides status updates and visual cues, such as highlighting the selected key entry and showing messages for user actions.